annahisenberg/angular-car-dealership/README.md

 It is acceptable to use the Angular CLI tool to set this project up.
 We also recommend using UI components libraries such as [Angular Material](https://material.angular.io/guide/getting-started).
 We are looking for a frontend solution that consumes your API service and displays the information in a friendly manner.

-It will be safe to assume that any "storage" required by the application can/should/will be done using Web APIs; you may mock the storage for those as you need, but the application must behave exactly the same if/when a back end is wired up to it.
-If you prefer to use a real back-end, you may, but we urge you not to spend a great deal of time on that--we are interested (and will be evaluating you) solely on your front-end skills.
+It will be safe to assume that any "storage" required by the application can/should/will be done using Web APIs; you may mock the storage for those as you need, but the application must behave exactly the same if/when a backend is wired up to it.
+If you prefer to use a real backend, you may, but we urge you not to spend a great deal of time on that -- we are interested (and will be evaluating you) solely on your frontend skills.

 ---